The Importance Of Poker Buttons & Blinds

 When the cards are dealt, the player to the left of the big blind is first, they can bet, fold, raise or call the big blind.
 At the end of the round, they move to the left and the next player in sequence.
 The big blind becomes the small blind, and the small becomes the dealer.
 In cash games, blinds are usually at a fixed rate and will not change, while in a tournament, they increase at specific times decided by a timer.

-An ante is a different type of forced bet which forces all players to put a set amount into the pot before play starts.
+An ante is a different type of forced play which forces all players to put a set amount into the pot before play starts.
 Performing a similar purpose to blinds, the ante ensures there is always a prize on offer even if everyone folds.
 Antes can be used in conjunction with blinds, but unlike blinds, which are specific to certain players, an ante is paid by everyone.

 What Is The Dealer Button?

-The dealer button or buck is a marker used to indicate who is the dealer.
+The dealer button or buck is a marker used to indicate the dealer.
 If you are on the button, it means you are currently the dealer.
 It is typically a white disc.
 In most home games the person on the button actually deals the cards, while casinos have a dedicated dealer in the role.

 In the early days of poker, in the old west saloons, players would frequently cheat and kill each other over the result of hands.
 Because the dealer has the greatest opportunity to cheat, it was decided each person at the table would have a turn as the dealer, and to keep track of whose turn it was, a marker was made and would move clockwise around the table.
 A knife was the standard marker, and because the handles were made from bucks’ horns, the term ‘pass the buck’ became common and is still used today.